pk-codebox-evo/webmaker-suite/README.md

 After installation completes, the whole suite can be fired up with `node run`.
 Note that this will pipe all output from everything into the same console, so this is great for not-looking-at-the-terminal testing, but not a good idea for doing single-component terminal debugging.

+**NOTE** it looks like login.webmaker.org somehow triggers a "too many files open" error when doing an automated `npm install`.
+Not sure what causes this (yet) but for the moment you'll have to go into the login.webmaker.org dir and type `npm install` manually.

 ## Script options

 ### node install